 II.
 Similarities to Comic Book Heroes

 This fascinating strength-bestowing ritual draws on multiple aspects of Buddho-Daoist ceremony and internal alchemy.
 First, Sun chooses a secluded room where he traces a diagram of the Big Dipper on the floor in order to consecrate the space.
 Second, he recites magical spells likely intended to protect the princes during their bodily transformation.
 Third, Monkey uses his own divine breath to ignite their spiritual energy, manually fanning the flames to higher levels of spiritual attainment.
 Finally, he controls the ebb and flow of the resulting energy throughout their bodies according to a prescribed chronological rhythm.
 In all, Sun shortens a years-long process to only a few days, hours, or minutes.
-The princes come away from the ritual with superhuman strength and likely some form of immortality.
+The princes come away from the ritual with superhuman strength and likely some form of divine longevity.